 What are the benefits?
 Why use technology in early childhood education and care?

-It must be your goal as an early childhood teacher in preschool or kindergarten not to let this societal trend continue in children’s education.
+This is essential because of the ubiquitous nature of technology in children’s lives that everyone and not just children, take technology for granted.It must be your goal as an early childhood teacher in preschool or kindergarten not to let this societal trend continue in children’s education.

 Other benefits stem from simple programs such as word processors as it provides many opportunities for developing literacy and language in early childhood education and care.